Mix

 • Suspensions or colloids.
 They are those in which one phase is normally fluid (gaseous or liquid) and the other is composed of particles (generally solid) that remain suspended and deposit over time.

-You may be interested: Physical Change
+You may be interested: Inorganic Compound

 Examples of homogeneous and heterogeneous mixtures